 Yes, all of our recipes are developed according to the nutritional profiles established by AAFCO.
 They are Complete & Balanced for Adult Maintenance and meet AAFCO nutrient profiles by formulation and by analysis of the finished product.

 4.Where are your foods produced and manufactured?

-A Pup Above’s recipes are prepared in a USDA inspected, human grade kitchen in Texas.
+A Pup Above’s recipes are prepared in USDA inspected, human grade kitchens.

 5.What specific quality control measures do you use to assure the consistency and quality of your ingredients and the end product?

 A Pup Above has rigorous quality control processes for our dog food.
-We cook our whole food recipes at our USDA inspected human grade kitchen.
+We cook our whole food recipes at our USDA inspected human grade kitchens.
 To be certified as human grade, a pet food must make its food in a USDA inspected human food facility and source only 100% human grade ingredients.
 We then test each batch for pathogens (e-coli, listeria, salmonella) to ensure it is safe for your kitchen and your pup.
-Since there are no preservatives used, these meals are cooled and frozen to preserve freshness.
-Then they are safely shipped using dry ice and insulation to maintain freshness and ensure that it safely reaches your pup’s bowl!

 6.Will you provide a complete nutrient analysis for the dog food in question?

 (Can they provide an average/ typical analysis, not just the guaranteed analysis which is only the minimums or maximums and not an exact number)?
 You should be able to ask for any nutrient - e.g. protein, phosphorus, sodium, etc. - and get an exact number.
 This should ideally be given on an energy basis (i.e. grams per 100 kilocalories or grams per 1,000 kilocalories), rather than on an ‘as fed’ or ‘dry matter’ basis which don’t account for the variable energy density of different foods.